Resources for Education Employees

 California Schools VEBA is committed to the health and safety of our community and we are dedicated to providing you with useful, up-to-date information pertaining to vaccine sites, news, and community resources.

-All VEBA members are eligible for the free at-home COVID-19 tests from the U.S. government.
-Each U.S. household can receive 4 rapid antigen at-home COVID-19 tests by visiting covidtests.gov.
+All VEBA members are now eligible to re-order the free at-home COVID-19 test from the U.S. government.
+Each U.S. household can re-order 4 additional tests, max per household is 8 tests, by visiting covidtests.gov.
 The tests are completely free and will usually ship in 7-12 days.
+Once you receive your tests, please note they will have an expiration date, which is included on the box.
+To learn more, visit covidtests.gov/faq.

 Carrier Test Reimbursement Information: